Judd Apatow on His Legacy, Feminism, and Why Republicans Make for Bad TV

 What’d he teach you?

 I met Garry in between It’s Garry Shandling’s Show and The Larry Sanders Show, and in between those shows is when he decided he wanted to do something that was truthful, a deep soul-dive into what mattered to him.
 He was gracious enough to just allow me to be around, watching him write, make cuts, criticize his own work.
 All the information I gathered by hanging around him went into my brain somewhere, waiting for me to apply it.
 The only reason I ever directed was because I was writing for The Larry Sanders Show, and one day Garry walked into my office and said, “You’re directing the next one.”
 It was one of the kindest, most intuitive gestures anyone’s made towards me.
 I would never have asked to do it.
-I would never have thought I should be giving notes to Rip Torn.
+I would never have thought, I should be giving notes to Rip Torn.
 When I was a kid, I just wanted to be a stand-up.
 Then I got into writing.
 I wasn’t studying cinema.
 I might never have a directed a thing if it wasn’t for Garry.
 I owe him so much.

 The autobiographical impulse that you took from Garry is so central to your work.
-But the success you’ve had with that has maybe also contributed to this glut we have of supposedly comedic sitcoms and movies and podcasts where it seems like the point is be emotionally honest first and funny second.
+But the success you’ve had with that has maybe also contributed to this glut we have of supposedly comedic sitcoms and movies and podcasts where it seems like the point is to be emotionally honest first and funny second.
 Is it possible that all this emphasis on personal truth has made comedy less actually funny?

 How’d that work with The Big Sick?

 In real life Emily’s parents are very nice — probably too nice to be interesting enough for a movie.
 Their actual reactions to the situation were not going to drive the movie properly.
-So we said, “what if these people had marital problems?”
+So we said, “What if these people had marital problems?”
 And that created new levels of dynamics that helped that story.
 That’s what you have to do.
 Garry, for example, always said the difference between him and Larry Sanders is that Larry Sanders could never have written The Larry Sanders Show.
 So even though the show was about self-exploration, there were enormous parts of Garry that weren’t in it.
 The spiritual-seeker aspect of Garry wasn’t there, for example.

 Have you read any good self-help books lately?